 Why This Program?

 Employer’s, insurance providers, and clients all want to know that you have appropriate training to address pain and injury conditions that you may be presented with.
-The Clinical Rehabilitative Massage Specialty Certificate Program is a rigorous training that develops the advanced skills needed so that you do not have to rely on oversimplified recipes or routines that limit your effectiveness.
-Instead your new training will allow you to engage essential clinical reasoning, tap into advanced knowledge, and employ superior client management skills, which are the hallmarks of the truly successful clinician.
+The Clinical Rehabilitative Massage Specialty Certificate Program is an innovative training that develops the advanced skills needed so that you do not have to rely on oversimplified recipes or routines that limit your effectiveness.
+This training will allow you to engage essential clinical reasoning, tap into advanced knowledge, employ superior client management skills, and secure the clinical skill-set for effective treatment – which are the hallmarks of the truly successful clinician.

 How it Works